 For many businesses, Microsoft products and services are integral to the smooth running of IT systems.
 Microsoft has been a reliable provider of software and solutions for decades, with many sectors still picking them over Apple or new competitors.

-Is your organisation ready for the Microsoft Cloud?
-Download our cloud readiness worksheet to find out.
 Microsoft Azure is another enterprise cloud platform, with a much wider range of capabilities.
-Unlike Office 365, which is a software as a service (SaaS) product, Azure has IaaS and PaaS components.
-To understand the difference between Microsoft Azure and Office 365 we need to understand what each of these cloud platform terms mean.
+Unlike Microsoft 365, which is a software as a service (SaaS) product, Azure has infrastructure as a service (IaaS) and platform as a service (PaaS) components.
+To understand the difference between Microsoft Azure and Microsoft 365 we need to understand what each of these cloud platform terms mean.

 Cloud Platforms: SaaS, IaaS and PaaS explained